 CAS alums are advancing this mission in positions ranging from software engineer for Fidelity Investments to technical strategist for Microsoft to deputy director of the Defense Advanced Research Projects Agency’s newly established Information Awareness Office.

-“The internet is like the atomic bomb—all of a sudden, the human race has the power to destroy the planet,” says Ran Canetti, a CAS computer science professor and director of the BU Center for Reliable Information Systems & Cyber Security.
+“The internet is like the atomic bomb—all of a sudden, the human race has the power to destroy the planet,” says Ran Canetti, a CAS computer science professor.
 “This is the big challenge of our society in the coming decade: how to harness technology so we can influence society in a good way, rather than being destructive.”
 With bombs and banks now online, this will be no small feat, leaving CAS faculty, students, and alums with a responsibility no less dramatic than saving the internet to save the world.

 A version of this article was originally published in arts&sciences.